xieyanran/Metasploit-Agent/docs/threat_modeling.md

     - Trust Boundary:

 > trust boundaries on a DFD are your initial target list

 > **Attack Surface**: The attack surface of a system is the total set of points where an unauthorized user can attempt to enter data, extract data, or interact with the system.Every external entity's connection to an internal process; Every data flow that crosses a trust boundary; Every exposed service or endpoint that accepts input

 ## Threat Model framework

+### Threat Modeling with ATT&CK: The CTID Methodology

+1. Search by Industry
+2. Search by Platform
+3. Compile Navigator Layers
+4. Overlay and Analyze
+5. Map Defenses to Gaps

+- ATT&CK Navigator